JeremyGelb/spNetwork/cran-comments.md

       extdata   3.6Mb
       libs      6.4Mb

 (as stated above, libs directory is large because of the use of Rcpp.
 The directory extdata is large too because data used for examples raises warnings when included as .rda files.
 The datasets are SpatialDataFrames from sp package and they store their Coordinates Reference System with non-ASCII characters.
-They are thus stored in geopackage files. in extdata directory.)
+They are thus stored in geopackage files, in extdata directory.)